 Try to touch base with each child in the group during reading.
 How much time you spend with each child will be different depending on what each child needs that day.
-You may just be quickly listening to a student read and provide some quick affirmation and move on.
-Sometimes, you may have a lengthier conference with 2-3 children and quick check-ins with the others.
+You might just be quickly listening to a child read, providing some quick affirmation, and moving on.
+Sometimes, you may have a lengthier conference with two or three children and quick check-ins with the others.

 Give children time to read before correcting or teaching too quickly.
 Don’t stop and make your teaching point at the first error they make or hesitation they have.
-Let them read a bit, give wait time, let them feel successful.
+Let them read a bit and give them wait time.
+Let them feel successful.